An Irrational-slope Thompson's Group

 \begin{prop} Any element of $F_\tau$ admits an expression of the type

-where: \begin{enumerate} \item The letters $a$ and $b$ represent either $x$ or $y$. \item $i_1\leq i_2\leq\ldots\leq i_n$ and $j_1\leq j_2\leq\ldots\leq j_m$. \end{enumerate} \end{prop}
+where \begin{enumerate} \item the letters $a$ and $b$ represent either $x$ or $y$, \item $i_1\leq i_2\leq\ldots\leq i_n$ and $j_1\leq j_2\leq\ldots\leq j_m$. \end{enumerate} \end{prop}

 This is analogous to the normal form for Thompson's group $F$.
 This expression for an element corresponds to its tree pair diagram using leaf exponents.
-The only difference between $\ft$ and $F$ is that since here we have two types of carets corresponding to two different generators, we can alternate generators $x_i$ and $y_i$ within the same index, as in the example at Figure \ref{example}, where we have the element $y_0x_1y_1$.
+The only difference between $\ft$ and $F$ is that we can alternate generators $x_i$ and $y_i$ within the same index, as in the example at Figure \ref{example}, where we consider the element $y_0x_1y_1$.

 It is not difficult to deduce a finite presentation from the infinite one.
-From the relations (1)-(4) it is easily seen that the generators with index 2 or higher are conjugates to those with index 1.
+From the relations (1)--(4) it is easily seen that the generators with index 2 or higher are conjugates of those with index 1.
 Hence, the only generators needed are $x_0,x_1,y_0,y_1$.
-The same way, for each family of relators (1) to (4), only two are needed in the exact same fashion as it happens in Thompson's group $F$, see, for instance, \cite{cfp}.
+Similarly, for each family of relators (1) to (4), only two are needed as happens in Thompson's group $F$, see, for instance, \cite{cfp}.
 For the family (5), observe that if $i\geq 2$, the relation $y_i^2=x_ix_{i+1}$ is a conjugate (by the appropriate power of $x_0$) of $y_1^2=x_1x_2$.
-Hence, all relations we need are:
+Hence, the following relations are sufficient:

 We do not claim that this presentation is optimal, and it is possible that there is a presentation with fewer generators or with fewer relations.